MobDude/Discord_MovieBot/README.md

 - [x] Dropdown functionality for multiple results
 - [x] Remove movies by entering a movie's name
 - [x] Display movie posters on embed
-- [x] Automatically create and schedule Discord scheduled events
+- [x] Automatically create, schedule, and delete Discord scheduled events

 ## Future Ideas:
 - [ ] Rearrange movie list as needed when scheduling a movie